trueadm/ripple/website/docs/guide/reactivity.md

 - Reactive state must be connected to a component
 - Cannot be global or created at module/global scope
 - Use arrays `[ trackedVar ]` or objects `{ trackedVar }` to transport reactivity
-- Functions can accept and return a reactive state using these patterns
+- Functions can accept and return reactive state using these patterns
 - This enables composable reactive logic outside of component boundaries

 ## Effects